 - May be unfamiliar at first

-While all three services are fully capable of being used to organize your college list, unless you’re directly sharing it with a college counselor, I would recommend using Airtable.
+While all three services are fully capable of being used to organize your college list, unless you’re directly sharing it with a college counselor, we suggest trying Airtable.

 What Do I Include in a College Spreadsheet Template?

 After choosing the platform your spreadsheet will be on, the next step is to take whatever list of colleges you have and import it into the spreadsheet.
-In the adjacent cells, begin adding general information such as links to the schools’ websites or locations.
-Additionally, create a cell to input any notes you have about specific colleges.
+In the adjacent cells, add general information, such as links to the schools’ websites or locations.
+Also, create a cell to input notes about specific colleges.

 For each family, there will be unique things they want to list about each school; however, there are a few things a thorough college spreadsheet should have: